kazantzakis-zz/pySokoban/README.md

 ## Level Sets
 Original game (published 1982 by Thinking Rabbit) included 20 levels.
 Sokoban 2 (1984) included 50 levels.
 Spectrum HoloByte was the first game company to bring Sokoban to gamers outside Japan with it's 1988 release called Soko-Ban.
 This release included 50 levels and are those levels called "original" nowdays.
-In pySokoban levels are plain text files.
+In pySokoban each level is a plain text file.
 It uses the most commonly used format for representing a level wich is the following:

 | Level element         |  Character |
 |:---------------------:|:----------:|